MEET OUR TEAM

 Glynis Hibbott- Centre Owner/Director

 I have been involved in many aspects of Early Childhood Education for the last 25 years, from Kindergarten teaching to lecturing and leadership in initial teacher education.
 I have a certificate in Early Childhood Development (developmental psychology), a Degree in Education specialising in Teaching ECE, a Post Graduate Certificate in Tertiary Teaching, a Post Graduate Diploma in Education specializing in ECE.
-My passion throughout all these experiences is a focus and advocacy for the rights of all children and their Whanau, to experience the best environment, within an early childhood education centre, for their optimal learning and development.
-I believe that children learn best when they experience an environment that allows them to grow, physically, intellectually, emotionally and spiritually by providing a space where they are free to explore through play and real life experiences, including animal husbandry, in a variety of natural environments.
+My passion throughout all these experiences is a focus and advocacy for the rights of all children and their whānau, to experience the best environment, within an early childhood education centre, for their optimal learning and development.
+I believe that children learn best when they experience an environment that allows them to grow, physically, intellectually, emotionally and spiritually by providing a space where they are free to explore through play and real-life experiences, including animal husbandry, in a variety of natural environments.
 Where these children are empowered to take responsibility for their own and their peers learning, becoming a community of learners who share and care for each other.

 Kia Ora, my name is Rhiannon and I am the centre manager here at Farm Friends.
-My passion for teaching has been a part of my life as long as I can remember and I have been blessed to have been able to follow this passion professionally for over 12 years.
+My passion for teaching has been a part of my life for as long as I can remember and I have been blessed to have been able to follow this passion professionally for over 12 years.
 At Farm Friends, I have found my hearts home.
 My passion within teaching is centred around respect and autonomy.
 Supporting children to make decisions, develop risk assessment strategies and advocating for learning through real-life authentic experiences.
-After working at Farm Friends for over four years and experiencing first hand how this unique environment supports the learning and development of the tamamriki has allowed me to truly understand the importance of being able to build an authentic connection with the natural environment and the endless opportunities that papatuanuku provides for learning and exploration.
+After working at Farm Friends for over four years and experiencing first hand how this unique environment supports the learning and development of the tamamriki have allowed me to truly understand the importance of being able to build an authentic connection with the natural environment and the endless opportunities that Papatūānuku provides for learning and exploration.

 Konichiwa!
-My name is Hope and I am a fully qualified and provisionally registered Early Childhood teacher.
+My name is Hope and I am a fully qualified and registered Early Childhood teacher.
 I have been a part of the Farm Friends family since March of 2018 and have loved learning, growing, and thriving in such a unique environment; where children are given a plethora of opportunities to fulfil their urges in nature.

-Outside of teaching, my passions include: animals, photography, sustainability, being outdoors, vegetarianism and boxing.
+Outside of teaching, my passions include animals, photography, sustainability, being outdoors, vegetarianism and boxing.

 Ni Hao.
 My name is Chris, and I am a registered early childhood teacher.
 I originally came from Hong Kong, but New Zealand has been my second home since 2001.
 I have been teaching in the early childhood sector since 2008.
-After spending years of working in the non-profit childcare and the commercial settings, I was keen on practising in a centre which views the environment as the third teacher in a practical way.
-It is my pleasure to be part of the Farm Friends whanau.
+After spending years working in non-profit childcare and commercial settings, I was keen on practising in a centre that views the environment as the third teacher in a practical way.
+It is my pleasure to be part of the Farm Friends whānau.
 My role as a teacher is to support tamariki preparing the journey of life, and together we will spark your child's humanity, creativity and curiosity through nature discovery and authentic learning provocations.
 I believe that engaging in positive interactions with the natural environment can enhance the holistic development of tamariki and lead them to discover the joy and wonder in the natural environment.